SweetyAunchan/CarMarket/README.md

 # CarMarket
-This is API for CRUD and listing by flask API with MongoDB
+This is API for CRUD and listing by flask API with MongoDB.
+It has 3 part
+  -  Broker Infomation (create new broker, update broker data, delete broker data and show Broker Infomation with their cars data)
+  -  Car Infomation (create new car, update car data, delete car data and show car Infomation)
+  -  Listing data for see all car status

 # Installation
 ### Conda